 4. Self-directed and self-managed teams

-1) team is working on a really complex challenge in a rapidly changing environment
+1) Group dynamics in a team is working on a really complex challenge in a rapidly changing environment

 2) The thing of utmost importance here is the strong ownership and participation of members which is extremely important.

 These types of teams provide great grip on how members achieve the overall results to be achieved by the teams.
 Here, the role of leader in a team might change during the team activities depending on where the team is in its stage of progress of tasks.